 Prestige Consumer Healthcare Inc. to Release Fiscal 2023 Third Quarter Earnings Results

-/EIN News/ -- TARRYTOWN, N.Y., Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Prestige Consumer Healthcare Inc. (NYSE:PBH) today announced that it will issue its fiscal 2023 third quarter earnings release on Thursday, February 2, 2023 before the opening of the market.
+TARRYTOWN, N.Y., Jan.
+05, 2023 (GLOBE NEWSWIRE) -- Prestige Consumer Healthcare Inc. PBH today announced that it will issue its fiscal 2023 third quarter earnings release on Thursday, February 2, 2023 before the opening of the market.
 The Company will host a conference call to discuss the results that same morning at 8:30 a.m.
 ET.

 To participate in the live Internet webcast of the conference call, it can be accessed from the Investor Relations page of www.prestigeconsumerhealthcare.com.
 To participate in the conference call via phone, participants may register for the call here to receive dial-in details and a unique pin.
 While not required, it is recommended to join 10 minutes prior to the event start.